IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“The world needs new moral impulses which, I'm afraid, won't come from the churches, heavily compromised as they have been throughout the centuries.
 Perhaps those impulses must come from scientists in the tradition of Galileo, Kepler and Newton.
 In spite of failures and persecutions, these men devoted their lives to proving that the universe is a single entity, in which, I believe, a humanized God has no place.
 The genuine scientist is not moved by praise or blame, nor does he preach.
 He unveils the universe and people come eagerly, without being pushed, to behold a new revelation: the order, the harmony, the magnificence of creation!
 And as man becomes conscious of the stupendous laws that govern the universe in perfect harmony, **he begins to realize how small he is**.
 He sees the pettiness of human existence, with its ambitions and intrigues, its "I am better than thou" creed.
 This is the beginning of cosmic religion within him; fellowship and human service become his moral code.
 And without such moral foundations, we are hopelessly doomed.”

->“Besides agreeing with the aims of vegetarianism for aesthetic and moral reasons, it is my view that a vegetarian manner of living by its purely physical effect on the human temperament would most beneficially influence a lot of mankind.”
+>“Besides agreeing with the aims of vegetarianism for aesthetic and **moral reasons**, it is my view that a vegetarian manner of living by its purely physical effect on the human temperament would most beneficially influence a lot of mankind.”

 >“Nationalism is an infantile disease.
 It is the measles of mankind.”

+>“Only a life lived for **others** is a life worthwhile.”

 >“In my opinion the only salvation for civilization and the human race lies in the creation of a **world government**, with security of nations founded upon law.
 As long as sovereign states continue to have separate armaments and armament secrets, new world wars will be inevitable.”